hanzoai/aci/README.md

-# Agent-Computer Interface (ACI) for OpenHands
+# Agent-Computer Interface (ACI) for Hanzo

-An Agent-Computer Interface (ACI) designed for software development agents [OpenHands](https://github.com/All-Hands-AI/OpenHands).
+An Agent-Computer Interface (ACI) designed for [Hanzo IDE](https://github.com/hanzoai/ide).
 This package provides essential tools and interfaces for AI agents to interact with computer systems for software development tasks.

 ## Features